Rotor Track and Balance

-Most helicopter operators think only of Rotor Track & Balancing (RTB) or Dynamic Balancing when blade balancing is considered.
+Most helicopter operators think only of Rotor Track & Balancing (RTB) or Dynamic Balancing when helicopter blade balancing is considered.

-When thinking about Blade Balancing, we need to think in terms of both Static and Dynamic Balance.
-These two elements of Blade Balancing must be bought together under a complete – but simple blade management plan.
+When thinking about Helicopter Blade Balancing, we need to think in terms of both Static and Dynamic Balance.
+These two elements of helicopter Blade Balancing must be bought together under a complete – but simple blade management plan.

 In order to understand the ENTIRE Balance problem, we need to look at the Rotor Blade Adjustments that are available and the Blade Manufacturing Process.

 A rotor blade is normally manufactured around a spar surrounded by some composite material or “filler” to provide the aerofoil shape.
 In modern blades this is normally either a metal or nomex honeycomb or a foam cell filler material.

 This is then protected by a hard skin made of either aluminium,fibreglass or carbon fibre with protective metal abrasion strips bonded to the leading edges to provide protection from particle erosion.

 These blades for reason of lightweight construction have many “air cells” inside the blade which can give rise to trapped water problems.
 This can be particularly common in some blades more than others depending upon skin porosity, particularly when the blade is at rest for extended periods and subjected to daily environmental changes.
 The stretching and contraction of the blade’s skin (particularly woven reinforced composite skins) due to the flex in the blade caused by gravity while at rest, can exacerbate water ingress into blade cores.
 Trapped Water has the potential to dramatically alter the RTB characteristics of a blade – particularly those that are susceptible to the trapped water phenomenon.